Scott Shannon

-Michael Scott Shannon (born July 25, 1947) is an American radio disc jockey currently best known as the announcer of The Sean Hannity Show.
+Michael Scott Shannon (born July 25, 1947) is an American radio disc jockey best known as the announcer of The Sean Hannity Show.

 He also hosted the morning show for WCBS-FM in New York City from 2014 to 2022 as well as Scott Shannon Presents America's Greatest Hits which is syndicated nationally with United Stations Radio Networks and Audacy.
 He previously worked for WHTZ, WPLJ, and The True Oldies Channel.

 Early radio career

-Born in St. Louis, Missouri, Shannon grew up an Army brat in Indianapolis, Indiana.
-He began his radio career during his own Army stint at WFBS (1450 AM) in Spring Lake, North Carolina (later WMRV).
+Born in St. Louis, Missouri, Shannon grew up in Indianapolis, Indiana.
+He began his radio career at WFBS (1450 AM) in Spring Lake, North Carolina, which was later WMRV, while serving in the U.S. Army.
 From there he moved to WCLS (1580 AM) in Columbus, Georgia.
 After leaving the Army, Shannon worked full-time in radio at WABB in Mobile, Alabama, where he acquired the name Super Shan.

 After a brief stint at WMPS in Memphis, he moved to Nashville, where he was the evening disc jockey at WMAK (1300 AM), later becoming that station's program director.
 While at WMAK, interactions and an interview between Shannon and Neil Young were recorded for Young's film Journey Through the Past.

 Record-promotion career

 Shannon left Nashville to take a job as a record promoter with Casablanca Records, and while there in 1977 recorded an album with Jack (Stack-A-Track) Grochmal.
 Calling themselves "Wildfire", they scored a number-49 hit on the Billboard Hot 100 remaking a 1959 Jerry Keller song titled "Here Comes Summer".
-Scott returned to radio in Washington, D.C. as program director of WPGC-FM, taking that station to the number-one spot in the Arbitron ratings.
+Scott returned to radio in Washington, D.C., as program director of WPGC-FM, taking that station to the number-one spot in the Arbitron ratings.
 From there he moved to WQXI in Atlanta.
 Then, in Tampa, Florida, Scott, along with partner Cleveland Wheeler, developed the morning zoo radio format while at WRBQ-FM, a station known as "Q105".
 Again, he dominated in the ratings, this time making his station one of the most listened to in the United States.
 He was also primarily responsible for the renaissance of the musical career of vocalist Charlene, whose song "I've Never Been to Me" he revived by his programming of the long-dormant track.

 Shannon also hosted a "Where are they now?" radio program in 1989, where the subject of the day was the one-hit wonder Benny Mardones, who had the 1980 hit "Into the Night".
 Scott began putting the record in rotation in 1989, and soon after, many other DJs around the nation added the song to their playlists.
 The song re-entered the top 20 singles chart, prompting a resurgence in Mardones's career, including a new re-recording of the song, a tour, and a new album.